 Designate or Change Your Account’s Trusted Contact

-To provide additional account security, you have the option to designate trusted contact(s) for each of your Wells Fargo Advisors accounts.
+To provide additional account security, you have the option to designate trusted contact(s) for each of your Wells Fargo Advisors accounts in accordance with FINRA Rule 4512.

 By identifying a designated “Trusted Contact,” you are providing Wells Fargo Advisors permission to contact and discuss with the identified individual concerns the Financial Advisor may have regarding the health and/or welfare of the client.